 Sweden's trade deficit registered at SEK 1.8 billion in April 2022 from SEK 1.8 billion surplus in the corresponding month of the previous year.
 This was the first April trade deficit since April 2019, when it was at SEK 0.4 billion.
 Exports in April of 2022 rose by 18 percent from a year earlier to SEK 155.6 billion, while imports grew 20 percent to SEK 157.4 billion.
 For the first four months of the year, the country posted a trade surplus of SEK 2.9 billion, with exports amounting to SEK 631.3 billion and imports at SEK 628.4 billion. source: Statistics Sweden

 Balance of Trade in Sweden averaged 3406.71 SEK million from 1960 until 2022, reaching an all time high of 21900 SEK million in March of 2006 and a record low of -11100 SEK million in August of 2021.
 This page provides the latest reported value for - Sweden Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Balance of Trade in Sweden is expected to be 0.00 SEK million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Sweden to stand at -4000.00 in 12 months time.
-In the long-term, the Sweden Balance of Trade is projected to trend around -4000.00 SEK million in 2022 and -5000.00 SEK million in 2023, according to our econometric models.
+Balance of Trade in Sweden is expected to be 4200.00 SEK million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Balance of Trade is projected to trend around 1600.00 SEK million in 2023, according to our econometric models.